cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Classes/PowerShell for InfoSec/PowerShell for InfoSec.md

 - What object types are there?
 Are there custom ones with parameters?
 Does PS store anything about the objects in the background
 - Does EDR or SIEM look for editing of these history files?
 	- Looking for editing of "HistorySaveStyle" and other parameters can be interesting behavior to look for
+- Onboarding PS tools onto victim machines?
+	- Do you have to obfuscate attack tools before using them or do the developers provide a common workflow with their tools?
+	-

 # Action Items